RicarGit/Gallery/README.md

 <br>

-- input and button styles
+- Input and button styles
-- new features: delete and download files
+- New features: delete and download files
-- filtered file names: removing extensions, limited length, capitalized names, checking same file name, using RegEx
+- Filtered file names: removing extensions, limited length, capitalized names, checking same file name, using RegEx
-- an alert showing some possible errors and sucess when upload or delete a file
+- An alert showing some possible errors and sucess when upload or delete a file
+- Responsivity

 <br>